Lenochodik/DigitalPainting-DoggosaurusRex/README.md

 This project was made in Corel Painter with usage of graphic tablet Wacom.

 ## Progress
+I can see now that the changes might be hard to spot as I kept the template image underneath in the exports.
+However I've commented the changes in the sessions.

 ### First session
 ![First session](DoggosaurusRex-Lenochodik_1.png)